Hesham-Elwakeel/Deep-Learnign-Projeacts/Real Time Tomato Ripeness Detection/README.md

 - Changed from `gr.Interface` to `gr.Blocks` for better control
 - Added explicit Submit button with clear event handlers
 - Implemented both manual submission and auto-submission on image upload
-- Added default message: "⏳ Waiting for image upload..."
+- Added default message: "Waiting for image upload"

 ---